MAYANKpandey14/Murgh-Station-Website-mockup/README.md

 # Murgh-Station-Website
-This is a single page landing website mockup.
+This is a single page landing website .
 Tech Used:- HTML,CSS & JavaScript.